wcrichter/branching-demo/README.md

 This change occured in feature-b, locally.

-stan's changes.. here they are
+Stan's changes.. here they are